Application and Admission

 A minimum of 34 credits are required to complete the degree.
 However, due to the credit load of some of the elective courses, students may take up to 36 credits to complete the degree.

 What is the format of the Master of Science in Biomedical Sciences classes?

-The format of the courses are face-to-face instruction.
+The format of the courses is face-to-face instruction.

 Is there a preferred entry point into the Master of Science in Biomedical Sciences program?

 Students are highly encouraged to begin the program in the Fall term; however, one class is offered in the Summer if students would like to get a head start and begin early.

 Does the Master of Science in Biomedical Sciences program accept transfer credits?

 Students can transfer a maximum of 9 graduate credits into the program from a previous institution.
 The courses must be similar in content to coursework offered at Loras and approved by the Program Director.

 How long does it take to complete the program?

 This program is designed to be completed in two years.
 However, a longer, personalized schedule may be created for students who wish to take fewer credits per term.